ChrisHandley/intro-to-python-flask/_episodes/03-login.md

 Note we now also import the instance of the `db` database we defined above, and initiated if it is not present using `db.create_all()`.

-You will also note in our `__init__.py` we now more some settings and paramters into a config file.
+You will also note in our `__init__.py` we now have more settings and paramters that we shift to a config file.
 The config file is imported as the `Config` object, using `from config import Config`, and that configuration is loaded into the app using `app.config.from_object(Config)`.

 The `Config` object is defined in the main directory in `config.py` and has the following content.